dashingsoft/pyarmor/src/mechanism.md

-# How to Obfuscate Python Script by Pyarmor
+# How to Obfuscate Python Script by PyArmor

-From Pyarmor 3.3, a new mode is introduced.
+From PyArmor 3.3, a new mode is introduced.
 By this way, no import hooker, no setprofile, no settrace.
 The performance of running or importing obfuscation python script has been remarkably improved.

-Pyarmor protects Python scripts by the following ways:
+PyArmor protects Python scripts by the following ways:

 * Obfuscate source file to protect constants and literal strings.
 * Obfuscate byte code of each code object.
 * Clear f_locals of frame as soon as code object completed execution.

-There are 2 different cases for Pyarmor to protect Python scripts:
+There are 2 different cases for PyArmor to protect Python scripts:

 * Application, also called standalone package
 * Package used by others

-In the first case, Pyarmor obfuscates all the Python Scripts belong to standalone application, and doesn't allow to import those obfuscated scripts from any other clear script.
+In the first case, PyArmor obfuscates all the Python Scripts belong to standalone application, and doesn't allow to import those obfuscated scripts from any other clear script.
 So a simple way can be apply, it called **Restrict Mode**.